glowinthedark/usbimager/README.md

 Further thanks to @munntjlx, @lfomartins and @luckman212 for compiling USBImager on MacOS for me, and to @tido- for the Ubuntu debs when my VirtualBox was broken.

-And thanks to @democat, who volunteered for keeping the macOS version up-to-date.
+And thanks to @cwongmath, who volunteered for keeping the macOS version up-to-date.
 Thanks!

 Bests,